 This administration’s willingness to move swiftly—and often against expectations—on trade policies makes this hard to predict.
 But, at least for now, it seems like we’ll pay more for a lot of other imported goods next year.
-In late September, the U.S. levied 10-percent tariffs on $200 billion worth of Chinese exports; on January 1, it may jump to 25 percent.
+In September 2018, the U.S. levied 10-percent tariffs on $200 billion worth of Chinese exports.
+We may see a further escalation later this month.

 If so, businesses are likely to pass on at least a portion of those higher costs to consumers.
 That means groceries, furniture, soap, electronics—and more than 5,000 other items—will cost more.

-Earlier this year, a New York Times analysis indicated the average American household wouldn’t pay that much more—about $60 extra a year—which probably won’t break the bank.
+In 2018, a New York Times analysis indicated the average American household wouldn’t pay that much more because of tariffs—about $60 extra a year—which probably won’t break the bank.
 But remember, any small amount saved or invested can grow into a fortune over time.
 So pay attention to your spending and how each of these changes may shift your monthly expenses.